nordicsushi/Efficient-communication-at-workplace/examples/task-stage-1-output.md

 ## Files
 ## How to Use

-### Viewing Diagrams
-- Open any `.mmd` file in VS Code
-- Use the Mermaid preview extension to visualize the flowchart
-- Each diagram shows a complete speaking flow for that meeting type

 ### Color Legend
 - 🟢 **Green nodes**: Start of the flow
 - 🩷 **Pink nodes**: End of the flow